 For example, with our revolutionary mobile learning app, Growth Engineering Learning App, learners can be granted access to a whole library of content tailored specifically to their role.
 Learners are no longer tied down to the biggest killer of curious minds: a strict training schedule.
 (That’s not to say there isn’t a place for a carefully planned curriculum – there is!)

 2. Deliver Training Through a Variety of Mediums

 Some of us remember the bygone black and white days, where classrooms provided nothing but big dusty textbooks to learn from.
 As you might expect, this was hardly a recipe for inspired learning.
 (Especially with the book doodlings from former pupils.)

 Enabling curiosity is all about shaking things up!
-There’s no reason nowadays as to why your training can’t be delivered in an array of engaging formats.
+After all, there is no reason as to why you couldn’t deliver training in an array of engaging formats.
 From videos, infographics, podcasts, whitepapers, webinars to eLearning and learning games!
 We’re now able to keep that initial curiosity alive by mixing up the format.